etiennebr/rstdocs/Applications/Learning/ComputeImagesStatistics.rst

 +-------------+--------------------------+----------------------------------+

 - **Input images:** List of input images filenames.

 - **Background Value:** Background value to ignore in statistics computation.

 - **Output XML file:** XML filename where the statistics are saved for future reuse.

-- **Load otb application from xml file:** Load otb application from xml file
+- **Load otb application from xml file:** Load otb application from xml file.

-- **Save otb application to xml file:** Save otb application to xml file
+- **Save otb application to xml file:** Save otb application to xml file.

 Example